Saint-Tharcisius

 Saint-Tharcisius is a parish municipality in Quebec, Canada.

 The village was named after Roman martyr Tarcisius who preferred to be killed rather than desecrate the Eucharist in the 3rd century.

+History

+Saint-Tharcisius was created in 1937 from merging a section of Saint-Benoît-Joseph-Labre with territories hitherto devoid of municipal organisation.
+In 1965, a section of Saint-Tharcisius was taken for the creation of Saint-Alexandre-des-Lacs.